ParkvanCal/blog/_posts/2025-04-22-flow-meter-calibration-road-tanker.md

 🧠 Takeaway

 Accurate *flow meter calibration* isn't just a compliance requirement—it's a business enabler.
-At Parkvan Calibration, our engineered process from fabrication to calibration ensures your road tanker performs to the highest standard.
+At Parkvan Calibration, our engineered process from fabrication to calibration ensures your road tanker metering system performs to the highest standard.

 📞 [Contact us](https://parkvan-calibration.co.zw) for your next flow meter project or field calibration service.